-One of the UK's leading providers of Maths Workshops to primary and secondary schools.
-Over 150,000 children and young people have taken part in one of as creatives' Creative Maths workshops in the last two years alone!
+One of the UK's leading providers of Creative Maths workshops to primary and secondary schools.
+Over 400,000 children and young people have taken part in one of our Creative Maths workshops.

 Rooted in drama and storytelling, our workshops offer opportunities to practise skills with numbers, shapes and concepts in exciting, imaginative and interactive ways.